matyus/matyus.github.com/_posts/2023-02-10-did-they-pass-the-coding-exercise.md

 This is more or less another observation on how the coding exercise is a means to an end, but I think a useful analogy here is staring us right in the face: it's the word "exercise".

-It seems like a coincidence that word we use for a coding interview is the same word we use for strength conditioning, but here we are.
+It seems like a coincidence that the word we use for a coding interview is the same word we use for strength conditioning, but here we are.

 ## Why is it called a “coding exercise”?